bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 Robert Martin states:

-<blockquote>TDD is a discipline for programmers like double-entry bookkeeping is for accountants or sterile procedure is for surgeons.</blockquote>
+<blockquote>TDD is <b>a</b> discipline for programmers like double-entry bookkeeping is for accountants or sterile procedure is for surgeons.</blockquote>

 Right.
 It's the discipline of writing tests before design, to avoid any needless abstraction.
 Plain simple!